ou524u/Less3Depend/README.md

 ## 📄 Acknowledgments

 Our implementation builds upon [LVSM](https://github.com/haian-jin/LVSM).
-We also recommend [RayZer](https://github.com/hwjiang1510/RayZer) for self-supervised scene reconstruction.
+We also recommend [RayZer](https://github.com/hwjiang1510/RayZer), [Pensieve](https://github.com/Dwawayu/Pensieve) and [X-Factor](https://github.com/vsitzmann/xfactor-nvs) for self-supervised scene reconstruction.

 If you find this work useful for your research, please consider citing: